 Tilstock Bradbury Village Hall

-For more information and course booking details, please contact the Association's Education Officer.
+For more information and course booking details, please contact the Association's Education Officer using the button below.

 Once you have kept bees for a season or two we encourage all members to do the BBKA Basic Assessment which demonstrates you have attained a general proficiency in beekeeping.
-At the time of writing, 44% of North Shropshire members have successfully passed the basic assessment giving our association the third highest percentage in the country.
+At the time of writing, 44% of North Shropshire members have successfully passed the basic assessment, which means that North Shropshire BKA has the joint second highest percentage of members who have passed their basic in the whole country.

 For those members who are keen to learn more we have informal tutor groups and encourage correspondence courses for the BBKA modular exams.
 Our Association currently has a number of Master Beekeepers and several of our members are working towards Master Beekeeper status which involves, among other things, a detailed practical assessment as well as completion of the theory modules.